Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Behavior of geodesics

-Now we proceed to estimate the length of $J$ intervals (see Theorem \ref{thm : hrpath} (\ref{h : J})) using the above subsurface coefficient bounds.

-For each $i$ even by the bounds (\ref{eq : dWJ2}) and (\ref{eq : dZjJ2}) all of the subsurface coefficients of $\rho(j^{-})$ and $\rho(j^{+})$ except that of $Z_{i}$ are bounded above by $\textbf{m}+2M$.
-Let the threshold constant in the distance formula (\ref{eq : dsf}) be $\textbf{m}+2M$ (note that it is larger that $M_{1}$) and let $K_{2},C_{2}$ be the constants corresponding to this threshold constant.
-Then we have that
+{\bf The length of $J$ intervals:} Now we proceed to estimate the length of $J$ intervals using the above subsurface coefficient bounds.
+For each $i$ even by the inequalities (\ref{eq : dWJ2}), (\ref{eq : dZjJ2}), (\ref{eq : dZi-1rs-+}), (\ref{eq : dZi+1rs-+}) and (\ref{eq : dSrs-+}), all of the subsurface coefficients of $\rho(s_{i}^{-})$ and $\rho(s_{i}^{+})$ except that of $Z_{i}$ are bounded above by ${\bf m}+2M$ (note that ${\bf m}>2$).
+Let the threshold constant in the distance formula (\ref{eq : dsf}) be ${\bf m}+2M$ (note that ${\bf m}+2M>M_{1}$) and let $K_{2},C_{2}$ be the constants corresponding to this threshold constant.
+Then we have